 My name is Tom Christie, and I am a Scottish writer and author based in the United Kingdom.
 My main research interests to date have centred mostly on the subjects of modern literature, interactive fiction and popular cinema.
 As you'll see elsewhere on the site, however, I have also been active in other areas of research from time to time.
-In my experience as a literary professional, I have worked in collaboration with several publishing companies including Applause Theater Book Publishers, Cambridge Scholars Publishing, Crescent Moon Publishing and Robert Greene Publishing.
-I am also one of the Directors of Extremis Publishing, an independent publishing house based in Scotland which specialises in arts, culture and media non-fiction.

 My literary representative is Professor Robert Lecker of the Robert Lecker Agency in Montreal, Canada.

-A passionate advocate of the written word and literary arts, I am a Fellow of the Royal Society of Arts and hold memberships with a number of national literary organisations including The Society of Authors, The Society of Authors in Scotland, The Authors' Licensing and Collecting Society, The Federation of Writers Scotland, and the Royal Society of Literature.
+A passionate advocate of the written word and literary arts, I was elected a Fellow of the Royal Society of Arts in 2018, and hold memberships with a number of national literary organisations including The Society of Authors, The Society of Authors in Scotland, The Authors' Licensing and Collecting Society, The Federation of Writers Scotland, and the Royal Society of Literature.
 Over the years I have produced original writing for respected organisations such as the Stirling Smith Art Gallery and Museum and the Dementia Services Development Centre, a leading independent higher education research unit based at the University of Stirling.

 In 2002 I graduated with a Bachelor of Arts degree in Literature with first-class Honours from the Open University in Milton Keynes, England.
 The degree focused upon English literature as well as foreign literatures in translation.
 This was followed soon after by a Master's degree in Humanities, specialising with distinction in British Cinema History, also awarded by the Open University.
 It was while researching and writing my Master's dissertation on the subject of British film and Cold War geopolitics that I decided to put pen to paper on my first book, which was picked up for publication by Crescent Moon Publishing shortly after I'd graduated in 2006.
 I completed work on a Doctorate in English Studies, on the subject of modern Scottish Literature, at the University of Stirling in 2012.